logo async

 asyncmachine is loosely based on the following concepts:

 This is a new term which could possibly encapsulate the unique way of modeling the flow using asyncmachine.
 Unlike common state machines, there are no transition paths between states, and the activation / deactivation is decided by the state consensus.
-Consensus is calculated from a mutation, active states, relations between states, and negotiating methods.
-Just like object-oriented programming solves domain complexity, state-oriented programming tries to solve unpredictability of the flow.
+The consensus is calculated from a mutation, active states, relations between states, and negotiating methods.
+Just like object-oriented programming solves domain complexity, state-oriented programming tries to solve the unpredictability of the flow.

 monorepo